thexavier666/hugo_blog/content/post/newLinux.md

 3. `brightness-controller` [Laptop] - Since latops don't provide display temperature control
 4. `htop` - For system status
 5. `vim` - For VIM'ing

+A simple one-liner for installing all of the above

+`sudo apt-get install openssh-server screen htop vim`

 ## Customizing the looks